marcobrito98/Scalar/README.md

 ## Purpose

-This repository provides the tools to evolve the Einstein-Scalar system as first described in https://arxiv.org/pdf/1709.06118.pdf
+This repository provides the tools to evolve a complex scalar field with nonlinear potential in arbitrary background as first described in <https://arxiv.org/pdf/1709.06118.pdf>